-Particulars As at 31st March, 2022 As at 31st March, 2021 Principal amount remaining unpaid to any suppliers as at 31st March. - - Interest due thereon remaining unpaid to any suppliers as at 31st March. - - The amount of interest paid by the Company in terms of section 16 of the MSMED Act, 2006. - - The amount of the payment made to the supplier beyond the appointed day during each accounting year in terms of section 16 of the MSMED Act, 2006. - - The amount of interest due and payable for the period of delay in making payments. - • The amount of interest accrued and remaining unpaid as at 31st March. - - The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprises, for the purpose of disallowance as a deductible expenditure under section 23 of the MSMED Act, 2006. - - Total - -
+Particulars As at 31st March, 2023 As at 31st March, 2022 The principal amount outstanding at the end of the year (not due) Interest due thereon remaining unpaid to any suppliers as at 31st March. - The amount of interest paid by the company in terms of section 16 of the MSMED Act, 2006. - - The amount of the payment made to the supplier beyond the appointed day during each accounting year in terms of section 16 of the MSMED Act, 2006. - - The amount of interest due and payable for the period of delay in making payments. - The amount of interest accrued and remaining unpaid as at 31st March. - The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprises, for the purpose of disallowance as a deductible expenditure under section 23 of the MSMED Act, 2006. - - Total -